Widor 5 toccata, Part II

-The next left hand chord which follows, being marked staccato, is played on the beat and held exactly half its written value.
-These two left hand chords are then repeated on every succeeding half note beat, forming a series of repeating accented/staccato chord pairs throughout the rest of the piece.
+The next left hand chord which follows is held exactly half its written value.
+These two left hand chords are then repeated on every succeeding half note beat, forming a series of repeating agogic accented/staccato chord pairs throughout the rest of the piece.
 Each succeeding chord pair is executed exactly the same way.
-Care should be taken to observe these accents but not hold on to the first chord of each pair too long, which creates a marcato touch.
+Care should be taken to observe these accents but not hold on to the first chord of each pair too long.
+The hold should be long enough to be heard but not counted.
 Holding on too long on every half note beat this way runs the risk of making the listener "sea sick."
-The idea is to give the first chord of each pair a very subtle accent that's not noticed on the second chord, but with definite, audible separations between them.
+The idea is to give the first chord of each pair a very subtle agogic accent that's not noticed on the second chord, but with definite, audible separations between them.
 This automatically sets certain technical bounds to speed.

-We sometimes observe that the final diminuendo beginning on measure 65 is ignored by the performer, as if the instrument for which Widor wrote had no enclosed division and only one manual, but this runs contrary to the composer's intention and the type of instrument he knew.
-Widor cleverly wrote this diminuendo into the music in order to widen the crescendo leading into the final chords.
+We sometimes observe that the final diminuendo written into the score beginning on measure 65 is ignored by the performer, as if the instrument for which Widor wrote had no enclosed division and only one manual, but this runs contrary to the composer's intentions as well and denies the type of instrument for which he wrote.
+Widor cleverly wrote this diminuendo into the music in order to effect a crescendo leading into the final chords.
 He realized that, for those final, crushing chords to have their greatest dynamic impact, they needed to be preceded by a noticeable reduction in volume.
-The way the composer notated this reduction was to assign the left hand part to a secondary enclosed division and to close the swell.
-We occasionally observe this entire piece performed on the Great manual with all manuals coupled and the left hand part on the last page taken on the manual below, rather than above, the right hand.
-This would be acceptable if the ear is telling us that the instrument's secondary manual divisions don't have quite the power or tone color that Widor had in mind.
-The crossed arms on the last page might also work better with the left hand below rather than above the right hand.
-Some practice on the instrument at hand will suggest which is best ["Once you can tie your arms into a pretzel and your legs into a knot, you've got the Toccata from Widor 5 under control." ]
+The way the composer notated this reduction was to assign the left hand part to a secondary enclosed division (viz., the one above the main manual) and to gradually close the swell shades.
+The problem with this is that it tends to block the organist's view of the right hand.
+Different organists solve this in different ways.
+We sometimes observe the left hand chords played one octave lower on the (Choir) manual below the Great with the suboctave stops retired on that (Choir) manual.
+The idea is to be able to play it comfortably without tying the arms into a pretzel.

-But, if this man had lived a century and a half later, it's no stretch to say that Bach the organist, with his almost superhuman invention, would have developed his touch at the piano rather than the clavichord (see Touch, Part II), would have written some of the most beautiful Romantic organ music imaginable, and would have performed this music idiomatically, i.e. consistent with the prevailing practices of the time.
-Bach the total musician would have been an avid exponent of the 19th century orchestral organ and the additional possibilities it presents.
-He would be among the first to say that just because another organ is built in a different style from previous centuries does not mean that it's inferior in any way.
-He'd also be among the first to admit that shining Romantic organ music through a Baroque prism can create just as much aberration as Romanticizing Baroque organ music.
+These considerations, and there are others, should be sufficient to show that this music, obviously, needs to be interpreted keeping mind the sound-universe and performance practices known to the composer.
+Sebastian Bach, were he alive today, would be among the first to promote the idea that interpreters at the organ need to train themselves to approach the entire repertoire with interest, being mindful to use stops, touch, and tempo to reflect the sound world and performing practices known to the composer.
+Even in his maturity Bach made detailed copies of all good organ music that he could get his hands on regardless of country of origin, and he made it his business to learn how it should sound.
+If he had lived a century and a half later it's no stretch to say that Bach the organist, with his almost superhuman invention, would have developed his touch at the piano rather than the clavichord (see Touch, Part II), he would have written some of the most beautiful Romantic organ music imaginable, and would have performed this music idiomatically.
+It's probably also safe to say that Bach the total musician would have been an avid exponent of the application of electricity to organ building with the additional possibilities such instruments present.
+At the same time it's likely that he would be among the first to say that just because another organ is built in a different style from previous centuries does not mean it's inferior in any way and that shining Romantic organ music through a neo-Baroque prism can create just as much aberration as overly Romanticizing Baroque organ music.